hankhaha/CMBS-Predictive-Model-/README.md

 - Goal
    - Promote the **data science cultures** in the client's companies
-   - Integrate the machine learning models in our existing automotive system
+   - Integrate the machine learning models in our existing automated system
    - Make the clients understand and see the value of data science in their domain
    - Deliver the **right products** at the right time